**Excerpt:**

 Force is one of the most misunderstood aspects of running.
 Many athletes think strength alone creates speed, but force depends on how your system applies and transfers energy.
 Learn what actually creates force in running and how to improve it.

 Torque is one of the most overlooked drivers of speed.
-Learn how your body organizes force through the hips and turns strength into real performance through coordination, timing, and efficient movement.
+Learn how the body organizes and transfers force through the hips to support aggressive movement, sprint timing, and powerful athletic performance.

-Learn why some speed training methods work better by improving coordination, timing, and how your muscles respond during movement.
+Learn why some speed training methods work better by improving timing between steps, aggressive movement support, and how the sprint movement responds under rising force demands.

 Discover how to train fast twitch muscle fibers for speed, power, and quickness without adding unnecessary muscle mass.

-Discover how resistance bands improve speed by enhancing coordination, timing, and movement alongside traditional weight training.
+Discover how resistance bands improve speed by increasing timing pressure, movement instability, and aggressive movement support demands beyond traditional weight training.

 Discover the three types of muscle contractions and how they work together to improve running speed, coordination, and performance.